Sales: 1 (855) 738-7683

-The rCloud app currently includes testing standards for International Energy Conservation Code 2009, 2012 and 2015, RESNET and California Title 24 standards.
+The rCloud app currently includes testing standards for International Energy Conservation Code 2009, 2012 and 2015, RESNET, California Title 24, Weatherization, ATTMA, and ISO 9972 standards.

 This includes duct testing and single and multipoint blower door tests.
 We are currently implementing RESNET/ANSI standard 380 and European test standards.